canansecenmumcu/canansecenmumcu/README.md

  I'm Canan from Turkey, and I do content on Desing and Development.
 I enjoy learning languages and frameworks like React.
 I aim to write codes that will make human life easier.I consider myself to be more enthusiastic, curious and successful in the software industry.
 Here are some ideas to get you started:

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning NEXT JS.
 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about anything, I am happy to help.😉<br>
 - 📫 How to reach me:<br><br/>